thecloudgarage/eks-anywhere/gitops/argocd/blog-end-to-end.md

 git commit -m "Scale UP sockshop frontend replicas and increase size of persistent volumes" GIT_SSL_NO_VERIFY=true git push -uf origin main
 ```
-* Head over to ArgoCD and observe the execution of these changes
+* Head over to ArgoCD and initiate the sync
 * Note the change in the state of sockshop applications (frontend replicas and persistent volume sizes)
+* Login to https://sockshop.thecloudgarage.com and validate if application state and workflows are intact
-* Next we will observe the scale down effect in front-end replicas from 5 to 2
+* Next we will observe the scale down effect in front-end replicas from 3 to 2
 ```
-sed -i "355s/5/2/g" $HOME/$GITLAB_PROJECT_NAME/applications/sockshop/sockshop-complete-application.yaml
+sed -i "355s/3/2/g" $HOME/$GITLAB_PROJECT_NAME/applications/sockshop/sockshop-complete-application.yaml
 ```
 ### Scenario-2 Cluster scaling using ArgoCD (Horizontal and vertical scaling/downscaling)
 * Edit the EKS Anywhere cluster configuration in the local repo directory